kaisenlinux/manpages-dev/packages/ansible-vault.md

        rekey  re-encrypt a vaulted file with a new secret, the previous secret is required

-              --ask-vault-pass
+              --ask-vault-password,   --ask-vault-pass
                  ask for vault password

               --encrypt-vault-id 'ENCRYPT_VAULT_ID'
-                 the vault id used to encrypt (required if more than vault-id is provided)
+                 the vault id used to encrypt (required if more than one vault-id is provided)

               --new-vault-id 'NEW_VAULT_ID'
                  the new vault identity to use for rekey